GeorgeDavis-Ibexlabs/publish-sarif-to-jira/README.md

 ## Work items

-1. Use rich-text (Atlassian Document Format) in JIRA Issue description.
+1. Use rich-text (Atlassian Document Format) in JIRA Issue description

     > Note: This feature is gated with the config parameter `use_atlassian_document_format` in the config.json file.
 Set to true to use this feature.
     :warning: **Bug**: Atlassian does not accept ADF rich-text formatted description, rather dumps JSON in the issue description.
 Needs triage and bug fix.

-2. Create sub-tasks instead of multi-lines in the JIRA Issue description.
+2. Create sub-tasks instead of multi-lines in the JIRA Issue description

     > Note: This feature is not implemented yet and will be gated with the config parameter `create_sub_tasks` in the config.json file.
 Set to true to build and test this feature.

 ## Usage

-1. Copy the `config.json.example` file into `config.json`.
+1. Copy the `config.json.example` file into `config.json`
-2. Update the configuration values, both `input` and `jira` sections of the `config.json` file.
+2. Update the configuration values, both `input` and `jira` sections of the `config.json` file
-3. Run this Python script in a directory where the SARIF files are located.
+3. Run this Python script in a directory where the SARIF files are located
-4. The Python script iterates through the SARIF files (files ending with .sarif extension or has the term `.sarif` in the filename) and creates JIRA Issues on your JIRA Cloud instance.
+4. The Python script iterates through the SARIF files (files ending with .sarif extension or has the term `.sarif` in the filename) and creates JIRA Issues on your JIRA Cloud instance

 > This script has not been tested with the self-hosted instances of JIRA